DMessham/MULT213/notes/project-ideas.md

     - news feed ( prob rss based)
     - nethack for bb q20, maybe in terminal make it work on a 2014 era browser (for the bb q20/classic)
+    - browserlist has an option for bb10, hopefully react knows how to handle it